 A hunter of the dream cannot truly die, body and mind warping back to their refuge with any injury or ailment healed.
 Bound with such immortality, they can always reliably return if things don’t work out.
 This is true even in cases where the hunter is captured or otherwise immobilized.
 Our connection to the dream is embodied by the Hunter rune etched in the mind, so focusing on that symbol allows us to manipulate the tie and return from anywhere.
 The downside is that this doesn’t bring our blood echoes back with us, though hunters have circumvented this limitation by using sheets of paper with the rune drawn on it; unsurprisingly, this simple and convenient tool has become a good luck charm in their eyes.
 As for when we wish to leave the dream, lanterns arise in safe spots in the waking world to be our anchor points.
 The connection, of course, works both ways, but we must first light the lantern and ring the small bells attached to establish it either way, and the lantern later broken in Yahar’gul proves that they aren’t as reliable as our direct tie to the dream.

 Although everything seems set up to be the hunter’s ideal, there comes the question of why this pivot toward the arcane was necessary.
 The fact that “many” hunters before us retrieved the church chalice and performed the dungeon ritual implies an equally many beasts too big and scary for them to handle.
 Indeed, the bells facilitating cooperation require insight to power, which hunters would typically acquire from witnessing those most terrible monstrosities beyond human imagination.
 Even the doll rapidly strengthening our body and soul suggests a certain urgency for power-ups.
 Taken together, Gehrman’s hunters were finding themselves up against prey they couldn’t hunt more and more often, a scenario which would inevitably cost lives and strain resources.
-In order to continue existing and be effective, the Hunter’s Dream was required.
+In order to continue existing as an effective fighting force, the Hunter’s Dream was required.
 As a result, hunters became immortal warriors who could quickly train new recruits and compete in the proverbial arms race with the beasts.

 One concern might be that this system is ripe for abuse, but it has the perfect adjudicator in Gehrman.
 The first hunter remains in the dream as its immortal advisor, providing the rest counsel on their best path forward.
 This role seems rather flaccid for the father of all Yharnam hunters at first glance.
 Gehrman can only recite words from his or past colleagues’ experience, unable to leave and continue the hunt himself.
 But if there is ever a mess, Gehrman admits to taking care of the cleanup.
 Specifically, he is the custodian of hunters who no longer have a place in the dream.
 Hunters drunk on the blood pumped into their veins, hunters too comfortable to awaken, hunters failing to play nice with their fellow hunters, hunters wishing to simply walk away from hunting — whatever their reasons, Gehrman removes the also-rans by force.
 Killing the person in the dream severs the connection, freeing them to live and die in the waking world.
 Gehrman tries to make this process quick and painless with a single swing of his scythe through the neck, but that is only if the other party cooperates.